weebcyberpunk/nyanvim/README.md

 ## Prettiness

 NyanVim is pretty and cute.
-It features a custom startup screen with [startup](https://github.com/startup-nvim/startup.nvim).
-The ascii is configured directed in `init.lua` at the "startup" section.
+It features a custom startup screen with [alpha](https://github.com/goolord/alpha-nvim).
+The ascii is configured directed in `init.lua` at the "alpha dashboard" section.
 You can uncomment the desired one or add your own.
 The colorscheme is [catppuccin](https://github.com/catppuccin/nvim) and the statusbar (with Git and LSP integration) is the awesome